 What is it?
 Marketing today is all about revenue, and demand models help us understand ARR and MRR, and other revenue goals.
 They give us an idea of what needs to be done in order to meet specific marketing goals.
 In a way, it turns marketing into a math problem and gives a sense of control over a goal given your resources.

-One benefit of a demand model is that you can prove how many resources you need to meet a specific goal.
+One benefit of a demand generation model is that you can prove how many resources you need to meet a specific goal.
 Most demand models are unique based on a specific company’s unique products.

 Demand Model Elements